Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 What to Do When Your Dog Barks to Go Outside

 If this is a behavior that you are looking to eliminate, train your dog to jingle a bell that hangs from the doorknob instead.
 You can do this by showing them the bell, ringing it, and giving them a treat.
-Whenever they touch the bell themselves, continue to reward them with a treat and let them outside.
-Eventually, you will no longer need the treat and your dog will know to ring the bell when they want the door opened.
+Whenever they touch the bell themselves, reward them and open the door in a controlled and consistent way to avoid reinforcing excessive or attention-based ringing.
+Over time, many dogs can reduce their reliance on treats, but occasional reinforcement may still be needed to maintain the behavior reliably.

 What to Do When Your Dog Barks at Other Dogs

 Many dogs bark or become excited when walking past another dog while out for a walk.
-Have a friend with a dog stand at a far enough distance so that your dog does not notice the other dog.
+Have a friend with a dog stand at a distance where your dog can notice the other dog but remains calm and responsive.
 As your friend and the other dog walk closer and come into view, begin to feed your dog treats.

-This will provide your dog with a more important distraction as the other dog passes by.
+This helps your dog form a positive association with the presence of other dogs rather than simply acting as a distraction during the encounter.
 Once your friend and their dog disappear, stop giving your dog the treats.
-You will need to repeat this process multiple times and do not try to rush the process.
+You will need to repeat this process multiple times, and do not try to rush the process.
 It may take quite some time for your dog to redirect their attention to you and shift it away from the other dog.

 Image Credit: dahancoo, Pixabay